-Approaching puberty, I experienced the trauma of my parents nearly dying in a catastrophic car accident.
-I developed ovarian cysts and endometriosis.
-I had to take birth control pills and stronger hormonal medicines to control the reckless growth of endometrial lining throughout my abdominal cavity, and my migraines steadily got worse.
+During puberty, I developed ovarian cysts and endometriosis.
+I had to take birth control pills and stronger hormonal medicines to control the reckless growth of endometrial lining throughout my abdominal cavity, and my migraine disease steadily got worse.
 I was treated (with varying degrees of short term success) by one preventative or another, seeing a neurologist, a chiropractor, and a psychologist, all by the time I was beginning high school.
 Amazingly, I was able to go away for college, and I still treasure that time as one of the best of my life.
-My headaches continued to increase but I still managed to transfer into the Honors College for my sophomore year as an English / Creative Writing major.
+My head pain continued to increase but I still managed to transfer into the Honors College for my sophomore year as an English / Creative Writing major.
 Sumatriptan became available in Canada and, somewhat close by, we traveled there to get it.
-The miraculous introduction of the medication class that would be known as “the triptans” was the first step of my headaches’ transformation to Chronic, due to the incredible ease of being able to swallow a pill which gave me such complete relief every time.
+The miraculous introduction of the medication class that would be known as “the triptans” was the first step of my transformation to chronic, due to the incredible ease of being able to swallow a pill which gave me such complete relief every time.
 Soon the auto-injections were released in the United States, and I learned to administer them; the tablets followed.
 I still remember my first Canadian sumatriptan dose – the day of Lollapalooza in Cleveland in 1992.
 I was to go with all my college friends and had driven there to stay with my friend Erin the day before and had woken up with a migraine that was threatening to keep me home – and not even my home.
 I took the tablet, waited a bit and as I got in the shower I felt it began to work, literally erasing my pain and other migraine symptoms like they’d never been there.
 I stood under the stream of water and wept.

 After that I continued to cycle through various preventatives, but always had Imitrex tablets, injections, and other meds on hand to treat the crushing pain that was coming once or twice per week at that point.
 I visited the medical center at my university frequently, and often wrote about migraine in my fiction and poetry classes.
 My friends got used to asking me if I had meds with me when we’d go somewhere, or reminding me to take something after my second wine cooler of the night.
 Sometimes they could tell I was “brewing a migraine” before I knew myself.
-They were wonderful friends and took good care of me, but even so, I had to leave school my junior year, changing my major and finishing college at the university in my home town.
+They were wonderful friends and took good care of me, but even so, I had to leave school my junior year to come home and finish college at the university in my home town.
 Feeling depressed and discouraged, I changed my major twice, and even failed a few classes when I missed too many days and didn’t bother to make up incompletes.
 I finally graduated with a Bachelor of Arts degree, cobbled together out of literature, early childhood education, and business classes after nearly 6 years.
 I worked clothing retail and alternated living in various inexpensive apartments downtown with room mates and at home with my parents and brother.
-I took a lot of Imitrex, a lot of Fioricet 3 (similar to Fiorinal but with codeine, and acetaminophen), saw a new neurologist, and had regular ER and inpatient hospitalizations.
+I saw a new neurologist, and had regular ER and inpatient hospitalizations.
 With increasing desperation, my parents and I visited hypnotists and counselors, biofeedback practitioners and acupuncturists.
 Massage and physical therapists.
 I tried every available medication and received Botox while it was still in clinical trials, with varying degrees of temporary success.
-I accepted a position as first a barista, then a manager at the very cool coffee shop / used bookstore downtown, where I fully came into my own and subsequently met my cute and sweet, much younger, artistic outside-of-the-box future husband John and all my friends, and I felt my life officially begin, migraine or no. We were married in 2001, and John took over the duty of accompanying me to doctor appointments, driving me to the ER in the middle of the night, administering IM shots, and all the other endless partner-in-health duties.
+In 1997 I accepted a position as first a barista, then a manager at the very cool coffee shop / used bookstore right downstairs from my apartment, where I fully came into my own and subsequently met my cute and sweet, much younger, artistic outside-of-the-box future husband John and all my friends, and I felt my life officially begin, migraine or no. We were married in 2001, and John took over the duty of accompanying me to doctor appointments, driving me to the ER in the middle of the night, administering IM shots, and all the other endless partner-in-health duties.
 Still, we had a fantastic life together.
-After six fun, free-wheeling and pain-filled years we carefully, deliberately got pregnant, despite my health struggles.
+After six fun, free-wheeling and pain-filled years while John attended college, we carefully, deliberately got pregnant, despite my health struggles.

 My pregnancy, at age 31, was hell.
 I went from one serious migraine attack per week with a few milder, easier to treat ones in between to severe ones every day with constant nausea and vomiting.
 I was frequently hospitalized.
 My first baby girl, X, was fortunately born healthy and lovely.
-I had needed to begin maternity leave early, and upon my part time return, the coffee shop’s owners apparently decided they could no longer handle my frequent absenteeism.
-I was demoted back to part time and hung on there as long as I could because I absolutely adored the job, but was finally humiliated enough to quit, which was a huge blow to my self worth and identity; another sacrifice to my stigmatized, misunderstood and costly disease.
+I had needed to begin maternity leave early, and upon my return, the coffee shop’s owners apparently decided they could no longer handle my frequent absenteeism.
+I was demoted back to part time and hung on there as long as I could because I absolutely adored the job, but was finally humiliated enough to quit, which was a huge blow to my self worth and identity.
+I considered it another sacrifice to my stigmatized, misunderstood and costly disease.

-My husband finished college and became a children’s behavior specialist, then a kindergarten teacher, then got his Masters degree.
+My husband graduated and became a children’s behavior specialist, then a kindergarten teacher, then got his Masters degree.
 He has since worked as a psychiatric treatment support specialist for families, a performance artist, and a lumberjack, while training himself to build websites.
 He started his own company, which is going strong.
 He finally just last year got a great job as a full-time instructor of Inclusive Early Childhood at our local state university.
 As for me, first I found another job at Waldenbooks, and as a former English major I was very happy there too, but it was closed by corporate headquarters within six months.
 I collected unemployment and fought long and hard to get a position with the City Parks & Recreation Department, almost not getting hired because I forgot to take out my tongue piercing for the interview.
 I became the department’s “artsy one,” working with highly combustible personalities in a rather stressful environment.